mdaffin/disconnected.systems/content/blog/2018-01-24-archlinux-meta-packages.md

 ```

 And there, that's our first meta package.
 Though it's currently not much more helpful than the base group so go ahead and add any additional packages you want.

-For example, I have added these (as well as many others) to the list as I use them on all of my system.
+For example, I have added these (as well as many others) to the list as I use them on all of my systems.

 ```bash
     'sudo'